 Does this ever happen to you?
 As an entrepreneur or small business owner you rely on your creativity to propel your business.
 It is your creative genius that makes you stand out from your competitors.
 But what happens when your creativity dries up?
 How do you get it back?
 What can you do to stimulate creativity?

 Many people suffer from limited thinking.
-Through their experiences they have developed limiting beliefs and though processes.
+Through their experiences they have developed limiting beliefs and thought processes.
 They have placed their world in a box created from their beliefs.
 Little to nothing exists outside of their box and little penetrates it.

 As a small business owner, you cannot afford to be a ‘limited thinker’.
 Develop the habit of seeing no boundaries.
 Cultivate the belief that you can find an innovative solution to all your problems.
 This is the foundation for a creative thought process.